 Enter the corporation's total assets at the end of the tax year, as determined by the accounting method regularly used in maintaining the corporation's books and records.
 If there were no assets at the end of the tax year, enter the total assets as of the beginning of the tax year.
-If the S election terminated during the tax year, see the instructions for Schedule L on page 27 for special rules that may apply when figuring the corporation's year-end assets.
+If the S election terminated during the tax year, see the instructions for Schedule L on page 26 for special rules that may apply when figuring the corporation's year-end assets

-Item F-Initial Return, Final Return, Change in Address, and Amended Return
+Item F-Initial Return, Final Return, Name Change, Address Change, and Amended Return

 If this is the corporation's first return, check box F(1).

 If the corporation has ceased to exist, check box F(2).
 Also check box D(1) on each Schedule K-1 to indicate that it is a final Schedule K-1.
-Indicate a change in address by checking box F(3).
-If this amends a previously filed return, check box F(4).
-If Schedules K-1 are also being amended, check box D(2) on each Schedule K-1.